kolkhis/prolug-coursework/labs/originals-plain/original_unit5_lab.md

 16. `alias ll='ls -l --color=auto'`
 17. `alias ls='ls --color=auto'`
-    * Test with `alias` to see them added and also use `ll` and `ls` to see them work properly.
+test with alias to see them added and also use ll and ls to see them work properly.

----
-### Lab🧪
+## LAB

 This lab is designed to help you get familiar with the basics of the systems you will be working on.

 Some of you will find that you know the basic material but the techniques here allow you to put it together in a more complex fashion.

 It is recommended that you type these commands and do not copy and paste them.
-Browsers sometimes like to format characters in a way that doesn't always play nice with Linux.
+Word sometimes likes to format characters and they don't always play nice with Linux.

 #### The Shadow password suite:

 There are 4 files that comprise of the shadow password suite.
 We'll investigate them a bit and look at how they secure the system.
-The four files are `/etc/passwd`, `/etc/group`, `/etc/shadow`, and `/etc/gshadow`.
+The four files are /etc/passwd, /etc/group, /etc/shadow, /etc/gshadow
 1. Look at each of the files and see if you can determine some basic information about them
    ```bash
    more /etc/passwd